 Sometimes you just get stumped on a project.
 You reach a point where you can’t figure out how to move forward.
+You might feel unable to focus, or you’re distracted by something that’s making it hard to work.
 When this happens, it’s good to take some time to clear your mind and let a solution come to you.
-Other times, you just find yourself unable to focus.
-You feel distracted by a thousand other things, overwhelmed by too many tasks, or just plain frazzled.

 A Stanford study has shown that walking helps improve creative thinking, and others have shown it can also improve focus.
 Many people claim that they do their best thinking when they’re walking.
 The best part of this is that it doesn’t matter if you walk outside or on a treadmill.